MolSSI/QCFractal/docs/qcportal/source/record-overview.rst

 Overview
 ========

-A :term:`Record` is the stored values of a completed computation.
-Each ``Record`` type corresponds to a specific operation that QCArchive has formatted.
+:term:`Records` are the stored values of a completed computation.
+Each ``record`` type corresponds to a specific operation formatted by QCArchive.

-Several examples are:
+Several ``record`` examples include:

-- :doc:`Result <record-result>` - A single quantum chemistry (or quantum chemistry-like) energy, gradient, Hesssian, or property computation.
+- :doc:`Result <record-result>` - data from a single (often quantum chemical) energy, gradient, Hesssian, or property computation,
-- :doc:`Optimization <record-optimization>` - A geometry optimization at a given level of theory.
+- :doc:`Optimization <record-optimization>` - data resulted from a geometry optimization at a given level of theory,
-- ``GridOptimization`` - Chains of geometry optimizations where starting structures depend on previous structures.
+- ``GridOptimization`` - results of a chain of geometry optimizations where starting structures at each step depends on previous structures, or
-- ``TorsionDrive`` - A special type of GridOptimization specifically for torsion scans that is able to overcome local minimum structures to find globally optimal ones.
+- ``TorsionDrive`` - the outcome of a special type of ``GridOptimization`` specifically for torsion scans that is able to find global minimum structures on the potential energy surfaces.

-In general records are indexed based off a hash and are often found and queried through a Collection rather than directly.
+In general, ``records`` are indexed by hashes and therefore, can be easily queried within a dataset ``Collection``.